 - Specialized therapy sessions to keep track of your progress and continually challenge your balance, visual, and vestibular system.

 - Repositioning maneuver for Benign Paroxysmal positional vertigo (BPPV)

 Who Can Benefit from the Treatment

 Vestibular rehabilitation programs have been widely used to treat a variety of conditions that lead to balance problems and dizziness.
-Patients with the following conditions can benefit from vestibular physiotherapy or rehabilitation:
+Patients with the following conditions can benefit from vestibular rehabilitation therapy in North York: